-Having completed her residency at a Family Medicine Unit (FMU), a family physician sets up a practice at a walk-in clinic.
+Having completed her residency at a Family Medicine Unit (FMU), a family physician sets up a practice at a community walk-in clinic.
 A patient for whom she provided care during her residency wants to establish a doctor-patient relationship with her at the clinic.
-Eager to provide continuing care for this patient, the physician wants to obtain the patient’s record from the hospital, but the administrator tells her that the hospital is the custodian of the record and the patient’s authorization is needed to release information in the patient’s record.
+Eager to provide continuing care for this patient, the physician wants to obtain the patient’s record from the FMU, but the administrator tells her that the FMU is the custodian of the record and the patient’s authorization is needed to release information in the patient’s record.

-This scenario highlights the fact that physicians who are new to practice, or in a hospital or other group practice, may not be able to take patient records with them when they leave their current practice arrangement.
+This scenario highlights the fact that physicians who are in a hospital or other group practice may not be able to take patient records with them when they leave their current practice arrangement.
 How, then, can a physician in these circumstances arrange the transfer of patient health information?

 Custody of and access to records

-The issue of custody and access is more complicated in hospitals, clinics, and healthcare institutions typically maintain patient health information in an electronic medical record (EMR) or electronic health record (EHR) system.
-This complicates the issue of custody and access, due to the intermingling of information from various care providers.
+The issue of custody and access is more complicated in hospitals, clinics, and healthcare institutions, due to the intermingling of information from various care providers in the medical record.
 In a solo practice, the issues are more straightforward: the physician is the custodian of the medical record and therefore has control over access to the record, as well as its retention and disposal.

 In both practice scenarios—shared and solo practice—the patient has the right to determine who may have access to their health information.
-Indeed, a patient can place conditions or restrictions on which health providers and others have access to their information.
-As a general rule, patients are also entitled to have access to their medical record unless there are compelling reasons to withhold such access, as outlined in the article “"How to manage your medical records: Retention, access, security, storage, disposal, and transfer”.
-The onus is on the physician to justify withholding access, such as if the physician believes access is likely to cause a substantial adverse effect on the patient or another person.
+Indeed, a patient can place conditions or restrictions on health providers’ access to their information.
+As a general rule, patients are also entitled to have access to their own medical record unless there are compelling reasons to withhold such access, as outlined in the article "How to manage your medical records: Retention, access, security, storage, disposal, and transfer".
+The onus is on the custodian to justify withholding access, such as if the custodian believes access is likely to cause a substantial adverse effect on the patient or another person.